VMAF And Variants: Towards A Unified VQA: Conclusions

 \section{Conclusions}

-We investigated an approach to assessing video quality in both FR and NR cases using a single framework, consisting of taking two input videos (original, processed; or processed, blurred-processed), evaluating some algorithmic features on these videos, and aggregating these using a SVR or a feedforward NN to obtain a score.
-This framework was applied to some example datasets for each case, providing quite encouraging results.
-We have used only the simplest methods in NNs to date.
-Further evaluation is indicated to test this approach on wide datasets and applications.
+We investigated an approach to assessing video quality in both FR and NR cases using a single framework, consisting of taking two input videos (original, processed; or processed, blurred-processed), evaluating a variety of (fixed) algorithmic features on these videos, and regressing these using an SVR or a feedforward NN to obtain a score.
+In the FR case, we are able to show improved trainability versus VMAF on example databases, using nearly the same feature set, with improvements in the motion feature and an SVR or a NN regressor.
+In the NR case, we reduce training complexity by eliminating hyperparameter search, yet achieve performance close to VidEval and Rapique on the AllCombined dataset.
+Further research remains to achieve a new state-of-the-art performance.